Hypn-Tech/strategic_logger/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Code of Conduct](CODE_OF_CONDUCT.md) for community guidelines.

 ### Development Setup